Introduction

 Typically, users do not call into the OPCM directly.
 Instead, they use OP Deployer to either directly

-when spinning up a new chain or generate calldate for use with upgrade
+call deploy when spinning up a new chain or generate calldate for use with upgrade.

 If you want to call the OPCM directly, check out the implementation to see exactly what the inputs and outputs are to each method.
 This changes between releases, and will not be covered directly here.